If you’re just starting out with a Shopify store, it’s easy to get lost in the crowd.

 If you’re a fashion and apparel brand, this is your chance to shine.

-Here's how to promote Shopify store and eventual revenue with retention strategies.
+Here's how to promote your Shopify store with smart retention strategies.

 As part of your Shopify marketing strategy, invite loyal customers to be a part of an exclusive community that gets to try out new products and share their feedback even before the official launch.

-- Reward every relevant action taken by a customer.
+a.
+Reward every relevant action taken by a customer

 Whether it is signing up for a newsletter, making the first purchase, sharing their reviews, tagging your brand on social media, etc.

-- Opt for a point system where customers have the flexibility to choose from a range of options.
+b.
+Opt for a point system where customers have the flexibility to choose from a range of options

 This way, they can try the products they actually want and may even continue to buy the products themselves.

-Sephora is known for its Beauty Insiders program and they’re a stellar example to inspire your Shopify marketing strategy.
+Sephora is known for its Beauty Insiders program and they’re a stellar example to inspire your Shopify marketing campaign.

 Here are some tips you can implement to ensure a well-run community marketing campaign: